helm/charts/incubator/elassandra/README.md

 helm status "elassandra"
 ```

 As show below, the Elassandra chart creates 2 clustered service for elasticsearch and cassandra.
-This allow to deploy elasticsearch and cassandra applications in their default configuration.

 ```bash
 kubectl get all -o wide -n elassandra